Roadside LiDAR Assisted Cooperative Localization for Connected Autonomous Vehicles: Related Work

 \subsection{Vehicle Detection and Tracking via Roadside Infrastructure}

 Infrastructure plays a vital role in the VANET.
-As stipulated by the ESTI standard for Collective Perception Service (CPS)~\cite{Etsi2023-ao}, infrastructure has the role of obtaining information from mounted stationary sensors and broadcasting the information via Collective Perception Message (CPM) to other connected agents nearby.
+As stipulated by the ESTI (European Telecommunications Standards Institute) standard for Collective Perception Service (CPS) \cite{Etsi2023-ao}, infrastructure has the role of obtaining information from mounted stationary sensors and broadcasting the information via Collective Perception Message (CPM) to other connected agents nearby.
 Therefore, the infrastructure is responsible for tracking and monitoring the objects (including vehicles and pedestrians) on the road.

-Zhao \textit{et al.}~\cite{Zhao2019-jq} employed roadside LiDAR in a field experiment to detect, trace trajectories, and gauge the speed of vehicles and pedestrians at an intersection.
-The study assessed the speed estimates' accuracy by comparing them with readings from onboard devices.
-Subsequently, Zhang \textit{et al.}~\cite{Zhang2020-fs} refined this LiDAR-based trajectory tracking by incorporating centroid-based methods.
-Despite their contributions, neither study focused on leveraging roadside LiDAR for enhancing the localization accuracy of connected vehicles.
+Zhao \textit{et al.} \cite{Zhao2019-jq} conducted a real-world experiment where roadside LiDAR is used to detect, track the trajectories, and estimate the speed of the vehicles and pedestrians at an intersection.
+In this study, the authors evaluated the accuracy of the estimated speed of the vehicles by comparing it with the speed measured from the onboard devices.
+Subsequently, Zhang \textit{et al.} \cite{Zhang2020-fs} improved the roadside LiDAR-based speed tracking performance by introducing centroid-based tracking.
+Despite their contributions, neither study intended to leverage the roadside LiDAR for enhancing the localization accuracy for the connected vehicles.